ngchain/ngcore/docs/contract.md

 it anchors WHO published the code you call, like a Go module path, with no name registry to squat, no numbers to race for, and no prefix to pick.

+One encoding convention across every surface: wherever a HUMAN writes an address (imports, rpc params, scenarios, contract source) it is this same bs58 text; the 32-byte machine form is what flows at runtime (calldata, `get_caller`, the `contract.call` argument).
+SDKs convert at compile time — ngwasm's `const fn addr("bs58...")` decodes the literal into its 32 bytes in the compiler, so the string never crosses the ABI and a typo is a compile error.

 Every dependency is a SERVICE: each call switches the execution frame to the dependency's address — its kv/coin effects act on ITS OWN state, which is exactly how a token keeps one ledger shared by all callers.